Steps for flying aircraft to New Zealand

 To arrive in New Zealand by aircraft you must:

-- be aware that your food, rubbish, and waste will be destroyed
+- be aware that your food, rubbish, and waste will be managed in accordance with the CRMS and the services available at your PoFA

-- comply with requirements from other New Zealand government agencies, for example NZ Customs Service or the CAA.
-[PDF, 200 KB]
+- comply with any additional requirements from other New Zealand government agencies, for example, NZ Customs Service or the CAA (Civil Aviation Authority).

 The tasks you need to complete.